emmawalshdev/The-Book-bar/testing.md

         - Confirm that a success message appears.
         - Confirm a redirect to the homepage.
         - Confirm that the correct book document is removed from the MongoDB books collection.
-        - Confirm that the Books added count on the Profile page has updated.
+        - Confirm that the Books added count on the Profile page has been updated.
-        - Confirm that the book card within the Books added section on the Profile page dissapears.
+        - Confirm that the book card within the Books added section on the Profile page disappears.

 **Edit review page**
 - Test access
-    - Attempt to access the edit book page URL while logged out.
+    - Attempt to access the Edit book page URL while logged out.
 Confirm a redirect to the Access denied page.

 - Test pathways
   - Input new data in all fields & click Save:
     - Confirm that a success message appears.
-    - Confirm a redirect to Book page.
+    - Confirm a redirect to the Book page.
     - Confirm that the data on the Book page is aligned with the MongoDB data (updated data).
-    - Confirm that the average star rating in the book section has updated.
+    - Confirm that the average star rating in the book section has been updated.

   - Click Cancel:
-    - Confirm redirect to Book page.
+    - Confirm redirect to the Book page.

   - Click Delete:
     - Confirm that a warning message appears.